How to Say "The wolf drinks water, and then looks at the stars" in Korean | Korean Expression

 What does "The wolf drinks water, and then looks at the stars" mean in Korean?

-The Korean sentence "늑대가 먼저 물을 마시고, 그다음에 별을 봐요." translates to "The wolf drinks water, and then looks at the stars." in English. "늑대가 먼저 물을 마시고, 그다음에 별을 봐요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "늑대가 먼저 물을 마시고, 그다음에 별을 봐요." translates to "The wolf drinks water, and then looks at the stars." in English.
+At the A1-A2 level, "늑대가 먼저 물을 마시고, 그다음에 별을 봐요." is an excellent sentence to memorize.
+Every word serves a purpose, and the overall meaning — "the wolf drinks water, and then looks at the stars" — comes through clearly.

 Pronunciation guide: neukdaega meonjeo muleul masigo, geudaeume byeoleul bwayo.